Gokul595/api_guard/README.md

 [JSON Web Token (JWT)](https://jwt.io/) based authentication solution with token refreshing & blacklisting for APIs built on Rails.

 This is built using [Ruby JWT](https://github.com/jwt/ruby-jwt) gem.
-Currently Api Guard supports only 'HS256' algorithm for cryptographic signing.
+Currently API Guard supports only HS256 algorithm for cryptographic signing.

 ## Table of Contents